 The Wall College of Business offers premier leadership programs geared toward training students to be successful business and community leaders.

-The Brown Scholars are a group of select CCU students who mentor local high school student and help them develop the life, entrepreneurship and leadership skills they need to succeed in academia and throughout their careers.
+The Brown Scholars and Interns are a group of select CCU students who mentor local high school student and help them develop the life, entrepreneurship and leadership skills they need to succeed in academia and throughout their careers.
 The Brown Scholars work for the Each 1 Teach 1 Entrepreneurship Institute, a mentoring and leadership skills development program for local youth.
 For more information, contact the program's director at firstname.lastname@example.org.

 The Global Business Leaders Program recognizes CCU students who developed the academic background, leadership skills and global perspective needed to succeed in today's global business environment.
 Sophomores or juniors with a GPA of 3.0 or higher who are working toward a major or minor in business may apply for the program.
 For more information, contact Yoav Wachsman at email@example.com.